Mateis/work-website/index.md

 Hey, you must be drinking tea or coffee from my mug.
 Enjoy it!

 I'm sure you have dreams.
-Maybe you call them ambitions, goals or objectives.
+Maybe you call them ambitions, objectives or goals.
 Let's make them happen.

 I create [Software](#web-and-mobile-software-product-development), [media](#media-production) and [events](#events).
 Are we a fit?
 Then we build the team and get it done.